bondua2/miniwiki/linx/linxgloss.md

 ssh-copy-id username@remotehost
 ```

-To can ports on host
+To scan ports on host
 ```
 nmap IP
 ```